Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What do you do if you have an elderly parent with no money?

 You can help by looking for senior support programs that may be able to help them meet their needs.
-Beyond Medicare and Social Security, there are a host of other programs your elderly parents may qualify for, including assistance for housing, energy, and food.
+Beyond Medicare or Medicaid and Social Security, there are a host of other programs your elderly parents may qualify for, including assistance for housing, energy, and food.
 Eldercare.gov is a good place to start your research.

 How do you make a budget for the elderly?